-Full day care will be provided (6:30 a.m. - 6:00 p.m.) at The Pickaway County Family YMCA on school holidays with enough interest.
-The SDO fee is \$27 per child per day.
+Full day care will be provided (7a.m. - 6:00 p.m.) on certain days at the Delaware Community Center on school holidays.
+The SDO fee is \$42.00 per child per day for Program Members and for Full Facility Members.
 This program requires a separate registration form.
-School Days Off Registration Forms may be picked up at your local YMCA Branch.
+School Days Off Registration is online or by contacting the Child Care Registration Department.
 The fee for this program is in addition to your regular child care fees.
-(I.e. for the month of December, you will pay your regular weekly payments plus \$27 per day per child for Holiday vacation school-days-off program.)